5 stages of provisioning DevOps using Helm on OpenShift, from zero to hero

 - The build is carried out when the code has been copied from the Gitea server;

-- It is possible to run unit tests while SonarQube analyses the code in parallel for anti-patterns and dependencies. a report is produced;
+- It is possible to run unit tests while SonarQube analyses the code in parallel for anti-patterns and generates a dependency report;

-- The program is released to the Sonatype Nexus artifact repository packed as a WAR;
+- The programme is released to the Sonatype Nexus artefact repository packed as a WAR;

 - The image digest produced by the pipeline is used to update the Kubernetes manifests in the Git configuration repository;